What are PG and VG?

 Now propylene glycol is the most commonly used base for electronic cigarettes.
 It tends to be very think and runny, which can make it easy to have a mess on your hands.
 It will also drip faster into the electronic cigarettes wick and atomizer, making you burn through your liquid a little faster than you might otherwise.

 The thinner liquid does mean that the e-cig is easier to clean though.
-It won’t gunk up the coil or the inside of the tank as much as the vegetable glycerin, so it makes cleaning a little faster and easier on you.
+It won’t gunk up the coil or the inside of the tank as much as the vegetable glycerin, so it makes cleaning a little faster and easier for you.

 Propylene is also considered a humectant, which means it keeps things moist.
 That’s a good thing when it comes to the kind of hit it can deliver.
 It offers a strong, pleasing hit to the back of your throat, much like tobacco does.
 The propylene on its own offers no taste, so it won’t interfere with the flavors of your liquid.